 Thursday - Principle and methods of population monitoring.

 Please refer to the leaflet for further information.

 The course runs full time, over a continuous five days, which will require dedicated engagement.

-The start date for this course is expected to be Monday 19 April 2021.
+The start date for this course is Monday 13 December 2021.